7 Essential Bedroom Size Layouts (Dimensions Guide)

 A king-size bed with dimensions of 76 by 80 inches can fit in a room with a minimum size of 9.6 x 11.6 or 109 square feet.
 Read more about our guide to bed sizes here.

-Standard Square Footage For a Master Bedroom
+Standard Square Footage For a Primary Bedroom

 While the average size for a master bedroom is 225 square feet, the ideal size can range from 200 to 250 square feet, which can easily fit a home with around 2000 to 2500 square feet.